RF-KeyTA/KeyTA/src/keyta/tests/windows/features.md

 ## Actions

-- In the Actions tab an Action can be added to the window by clicking on the plus icon
+- In the Actions tab an Action can be added to the window by adding another action and clicking on the plus icon

 ## Sequences

-- In the Sequences tab a Sequence can be added to the window by clicking on the plus icon
+- In the Sequences tab a Sequence can be added to the window by adding another sequence and clicking on the plus icon

 ## Reference Values

-- In the Reference Values tab a Reference Value can be added to the window by clicking on the plus icon
+- In the Reference Values tab a Reference Value can be added to the window by adding another reference value and clicking on the plus icon

    - The available templates are the ones associated with the Window